lnis-uofu/OpenFPGA/openfpga_flow/openfpga_arch/README.md

   * <Pin> When specified, multiple clocks are in separated pins with different names
 - abspath: All the paths in the architecture file are absolute and hardcoded.
 - ecb: *Enhanced Connection Block* where connection blocks includes feedback connections
+- <Hex|Bin>ModeBits: Use hexadecimal or binary format for mode bits

 Other features are used in naming should be listed here.